 Manufacturing Excellence: 10 Killers of Manufacturing Excellence

-  Editor’s note: In the second of a two-part series, more obstacles that keep many manufacturers from achieving manufacturing excellence are explained.
+Editor’s note: This is the first in a two-part series on obstacles that keep many manufacturers from achieving manufacturing excellence.

 Many experts, including myself, give advice on how to improve operations and achieve excellence.
 In order to figure out how to overcome challenges to manufacturing excellence, first we must be able to identify what obstructs us from achieving excellence.
 Here are some of the obstructions to or killers of achieving manufacturing excellence.

 1. Executive focus on cost.
 It is worrisome that most businesses today focus on making money by cutting costs, not through profitable growth.
 We have been trained from the experts in the 1980s that the corporate purpose is to make money-which was true in a growing economy.
 However, tough economic times must challenge us to turn around to reach profitable growth.